RAPIVAB® (peramivir injection) Important Safety Information

 Concurrent Use With Live Attenuated Influenza Vaccine

-Antiviral drugs may inhibit viral replication of a live attenuated influenza vaccine (LAIV).
-The concurrent use of Rapivab with LAIV intranasal has not been evaluated.
-Because of the potential for interference between these two products, avoid use of Rapivab within 2 weeks after or 48 hours before administration of LAIV unless medically indicated.
+Antiviral drugs may inhibit viral replication of a live attenuated influenza vaccine (LAIV) and thus may reduce vaccine efficacy.
+The concurrent use of RAPIVAB with LAIV intranasal has not been evaluated.
+Avoid use of LAIV within 2 weeks before or 48 hours after administration of RAPIVAB, unless medically indicated.